Justy6674/Water4Weightloss-by-Downscale/README.md

 For secure server-side operations (like sending push notifications), the application uses a Firebase service account.

 1. In your Firebase Project Settings, go to the **Service accounts** tab.
 2. Click **Generate new private key** and download the JSON file.
 3. Rename the downloaded file to `service-account.json`.
 4. Place this file in the **root directory** of the project.
 5.  **Important:** This file contains highly sensitive secrets and should **never** be committed to public version control.
-Ensure it is listed in your `.gitignore` file.
+Ensure it is listed in your `.gitignore` file. **The application uses this file as a source for you to copy credentials into your `.env.local` file for local development.**

 ### 4\.
 Run the Application